Skip to main content

 • Don’t pass up on EVERY opportunity to deviate from your payment plan.
 Whenever your overall income increases, increase your contribution.
 If you receive bonuses or a tax refund, commit to saving a percentage of the total amount.

-By Campus USA at 8 Nov 2017, 10:57 AM
+By CAMPUS USA at 8 Nov 2017, 10:57 AM

 Related Tags